 While living in Korea, Tristina found fascination with ink and rice paper paintings.
 In Taiwan she studied Chinese language, character painting and flower arranging.
 The daughter of a linguist, her first language was Chinese!

 Experiments with coloring white polymer clay in the creation of her Light Hearts (tm) jewelry led Tristina to extend the same serendipitous blending techniques to her other artwork.
-Additional sources of inspiration from Boca Raton Museum of Art school teacher Edyi Lampasona's tissue painting techniques, Micky Lawler's fabric painting book "SkyDyes", and Mary Beth Shaw's book "Flavor For Mixed Media" have contributed to the birth of Tristina's PaperScapes (tm), Fantasy Landscapes and Inspired Abstract paintings.
-Her acrylic, watercolor, and mixed media works embody a dynamic movement of color in representational and abstract forms of nature and landscapes.
+Additional sources of inspiration from Boca Raton Museum of Art school teacher Edyi Lampasona's tissue painting techniques, Micky Lawler's fabric painting book "SkyDyes", and Mary Beth Shaw's book "Flavor For Mixed Media" have contributed to the birth of Tristina's PaperScapes (tm), Fantasy Landscapes and energetically inspired Abstract paintings.
+Her acrylic, watercolor, and mixed media artworks embody a dynamic movement of color in predominantly abstract forms.

 In 2009 Tristina was introduced to today's revival of Encaustic Hot Wax paint both as a coating and preservative for some of her works on paper, as well as a colorful painting medium all on it's own, through her voracious consumption of art magazines and books.
 The depth created with the encaustic paints and heavenly smell of warm beeswax enchanted her as it did the ancients whose wax and pigment paintings have lasted over 2000 years.